 Designed and sculpted special effects makeup and sets for film and television.1984-1987 Los Angeles

-Designed and sculpted architectural sculpture and ornament for new and historic renovations.
-1989-2010
+Design and create architectural sculpture and ornament for new and historic renovations.
+1989-2023

 Founded Gracewood Studio in 1990.
 Portland OR.
 Gracewood Studio features Patrick’s fine art sculpture.
 The studio also offers design and sculpture services to architects, and designers.
 Patrick works with clients to create meaningful commissioned art in two and three dimensions.